How to Answer Independent v. Dependent Student for the FAFSA

 When it’s complicated to fill out the FAFSA as a dependent student

-If you completed the FAFSA as a dependent student, but believe you should be considered independent due to complicated family circumstances or other reasons, contact your school’s financial aid office once you've been accepted.
+If you completed the FAFSA as a dependent student, but believe you should be considered independent due to complicated family circumstances, contact your school’s financial aid office once you've been accepted.
 They can help you navigate what options you may have.

 If you have divorced parents

 If your parents are divorced and you’re a dependent student, you only need to apply with your custodial parent's financial information.
-If your custodial parent has remarried, you will also need to include your custodial parent's spouse's income information as well.
+If your custodial parent has remarried, you'll also need to include your custodial parent's spouse's income information as well.

 If a single, divorced parent receives child support, it must be declared along with their income.

 If your parents cannot contribute to your education due to death, disability, incarceration, abandonment, abuse, or another reason, you may be eligible to change your status by completing a Dependency Review Form.

 Keep in mind: Status changes are rare and typically only granted in extreme circumstances at the discretion of your school’s financial aid office.
 Simply having a less-than-ideal parental relationship isn't going to change your status.